na-na-hi/renget/archive/lcbguide.md

 **3. Lunacy & Extractions**
 Lunacy is the roll currency.
 You can get Lunacy by collecting your Weekly Mirror Dungeon bonuses, story completion bonuses, Uptie bonuses, apologems or paying real money.
 Collecting every Mirror Dungeon Weekly Bonus will give you a total of 750 Lunacy.
 After every maintenance you get 300 compensation Lunacy.
 This is just short of a 10-roll per week.

 Extractions are the gacha system of Limbus Company.
 This is the most straightforward method for obtaining new Identities and E.G.Os.
-Each roll costs 130 Lunacy or one Extraction Ticket, meaning a 10-roll costs 1300 Lunacy or 10 Extraction Tickets.
+Each roll costs 130 Lunacy or one Extraction Ticket, meaning a 10-roll costs 1300 Lunacy, 10 Extraction Tickets or one Decaextraction Ticket.
 There's also a daily roll system for paying users - 13 paid Lunacy for a single roll.
 Always do 10-rolls if you don't pay for daily rolls, because you're guaranteed one 00 Identity for every 10-roll.

-There are Extraction Tickets and Decaextraction Tickets, which are for single rolls and 10-rolls respectively.
-If you have at least 10 single Extraction Tickets  you can do a 10-roll with them like the Decaextraction Tickets, so it's best to save them up.
+Extraction Tickets and Decaextraction Tickets are for single rolls and 10-rolls respectively.
+If you have at least 10 Extraction Tickets you can do a 10-roll with them like the Decaextraction Tickets, so it's best to save them up.
+These tickets are used before Lunacy.

 There are three types of Extraction banners that you will encounter often, aside from the New Manager's Welcome Extraction and 3-Star Identity Assured Extraction banners.
 The rates shown below are individual rates.
 - Standard Extraction